Anil Moonesinghe: Marriage

-For a time he worked as an overhead crane operator at Southern Forge Ltd, Langley, Slough.
-He married Jeanne Hoban in 1948 and they moved into a houseboat called 'Red October', which they built together, on the Thames near Marlow.
-They both entered the Labour Party in Slough, on the heels of a group of the RCP, led by Jock Haston.
-Anil was a speaker for the National Council of Labour Colleges; while Jeanne was elected to the Executive of the Labour Leagues of Youth, later being put on the list of Labour Parliamentary candidates.
-They were both associated with the MP for Slough Fenner Brockway and with George Padmore, the prophet of Black African Liberation.
+For a period, he worked as an overhead crane operator at Southern Forge Ltd in Langley, Slough.
+He married Jeanne Hoban in 1948, and together they moved into a houseboat named 'Red October' that they constructed themselves, located on the Thames near Marlow.
+They both joined the Labour Party in Slough, following a faction of the RCP led by Jock Haston.
+Anil became a speaker for the National Council of Labour Colleges, while Jeanne was elected to the Executive of the Labour Leagues of Youth and later placed on the list of Labour Parliamentary candidates.
+They were both connected with the MP for Slough, Fenner Brockway, and with George Padmore, the prophet of Black African Liberation.

 LSSP Days

-His parents summoned Anil back to Colombo urgently in 1952.
-He was called to the Bar and practised law all over the island.
-He and Jeanne joined the Lanka Sama Samaja Party (LSSP) and worked in the Lanka Estate Workers' Union (LEWU), which organised labourers on the tea and rubber plantations.
-At the time the British were still very powerful on the island, in spite of Ceylon having obtained a form of independence in 1948.
-The British planters prevailed upon the government to deport Jeanne, but she went into hiding and the LSSP fought successfully to prevent the deportation.
+In 1952, Anil was urgently summoned back to Colombo by his parents.
+After being called to the Bar, he practiced law throughout the island.
+Both he and Jeanne joined the Lanka Sama Samaja Party (LSSP) and worked with the Lanka Estate Workers' Union (LEWU), which organized laborers on the tea and rubber plantations.
+Despite Ceylon gaining a form of independence in 1948, British influence remained strong on the island.
+British planters pressured the government to deport Jeanne, but she went into hiding, and the LSSP successfully fought to prevent her deportation.